Mysticons

-Mysticons is an animated television series that aired from August 28, 2017 to September 15, 2018.
-The show is a collaboration between companies Nelvana, Playmates Toys, and The Topps Company.
-The show was created by Sean Jara, who is also the executive story editor and producer.
+Mysticons is an animated television series that aired from August 28, 2017, to September 15, 2018.
+A collaboration between companies Nelvana, Playmates Toys, and The Topps Company, it was created by Sean Jara, who also served as executive story editor and producer.

-In August 2018, Jara confirmed on Twitter that Mysticons was not renewed for any episodes beyond its initial 40-episode production order.
-The final episode of the series, "Age of Dragons", aired on September 15, 2018 in the U.S. and September 23, 2018 in Canada.
+In August 2018, Jara confirmed on Twitter that Mysticons had not been renewed for any episodes beyond its initial 40-episode production order.
+The final episode, "Age of Dragons", aired on September 15, 2018, in the U.S. and September 23, 2018, in Canada.

-Synopsis
+Plot

-The series is set in the mystical world of Gemina and in its capitol called Drake City, following the adventures of four teenage girls who are chosen by the all-powerful Dragon Disk to become legendary heroes known as the Mysticons.
-Arkayna, Emerald, Zarya and Piper undertake an arduous quest to find four spellbooks and animal-themed bracers of mystical power to form the Codex.
-This will grant them their full strength and abilities necessary to save their world from Dreadbane, who seeks to release Necrafa, the leader of the Spectral Hand and Queen of the Undead.
-When Necrafa is freed she betrays Dreadbane and throws him into where she was banished by Imani Firewing, the original Mysticon Dragon Mage, a millennium ago.
+Set in the realm of Gemina and its capital, Drake City, the series follows the adventures of Arkayna, princess of Gemina, and Emerald, Zarya, and Piper, who are chosen by the Dragon Disk to become the second generation of legendary heroes known as the Mysticons.
+They embark on a quest to find four spellbooks and animal-themed bracers of mystical power to form the Codex, which will give them the power needed to save Gemina from Dreadbane, who seeks to release Necrafa, leader of the Spectral Hand and Queen of the Undead, and turned King Darius and Queen Goodfey to stone.
+Once Necrafa is freed, she betrays Dreadbane and banishes him to another dimension where Imani Firewing, the original Mysticon Dragon Mage, banished her a millennium ago.

-The second generation of Mysticons encounter various allies and adversaries, while finding out that Princess Arkayna has a long-lost fraternal twin sister, a prophecy foretelling inevitable annihilation, and the blue-green birth gem of a top-level Astromancer, by the name of Proxima Starfall, who is ultimately revealed to have been nothing but a scapegoat and proxy for the sarcastic and feisty Zarya Moonwolf the second Mysticon Ranger.
+They encounter allies and adversaries while learning that Arkayna has a long-lost fraternal twin sister, who is assumed to be the Astromancer Proxima Starfall.
+However, she is revealed to have been a scapegoat and proxy for Zarya Moonwolf, the second Mysticon Ranger and Arkanya's true twin sister.
+They also learn of a prophecy foretelling Gemina's destruction: